ActuallyChaseyy/OST/Setting up Windows Server.md

-#ICT40120 #ICTNWK420 #VirtualMachine #Networking #Scott #Paul #info #vmware
+#ICT40120 #ICTNWK420 #VirtualMachine #Networking #Scott #Paul #info #vmware #sysprep

 ---

-### Setting up the Virtual Machine
+## Setting up the Virtual Machine using ISO

 The virtual machines we will set up are [Type 1 virtual machines](Type%201%20virtual%20machines.md).
 They will be running inside of VMware Workstation Professional, as it has a super user friendly UI, that is easy to navigate while still hosting many amazing features.

-To begin setting up a Windows Server 2022 / 2019 instance, you have to create a new [virtual machine](Virtual%20Machines.md).
+To begin setting up a [[Windows Server]] 2022 / 2019 instance, you have to create a new [virtual machine](Virtual%20Machines.md).
 To create a new virtual machine, press the button with the plus icon, or, right click the left side panel and select `New virtual machine...`.

 1. In the new dialog window that opens, create a "Typical" machine.
 2. When asked to provide an installer disc or image, select `I will install the operating system later`.
 See [[#Footnotes#1]] for why.